-My most recent, and in some ways my most challenging marketing adventure.
+A recent, and in some ways my most challenging marketing adventure.
 If I thought the travel industry was in a transition period, the mail industry may eclipse it.
 Email and technology has all but ended the letter industry in Australia but also brought with it a phenomenal opportunity with online shopping exploding.
-Australia Post has a front row seat with these changes and understood they needed to evolve and have repositioned themselves as the leaders in parel sending and deliveries.
+Australia Post has a front row seat with these changes and understood they needed to evolve and have repositioned themselves as the leaders in parcel sending and deliveries.

-I’ve been given the exciting challenge of connecting with small businesses around Australia to help them build and grow to lift an already expanding market.
-It’s incredible to work in a place that is willing to utilise social media the way it was intended and genuinely help a market that powers the country.
+I was given the exciting challenge of connecting with small businesses around Australia to help them build and grow to lift an already expanding market.
+It was incredible to work in a place that is willing to utilise social media the way it was intended and genuinely help a market that powers the country.